pvpcookie/mutli-website-scanner/README.md

 # mutli-website-scanner
-can query multiple website from a .text document for HTTP header codes IE 500, 403. also can do a  string search for "IE hacked by"
+can query multiple websites from a .text document for HTTP header codes IE 500, 403. also can do a  string search for IE "hacked by"

 See upload domains example.txt for stucter of domains for upload and scan.